Warning: Occasional pithy humor and light-hearted sarcasm ahead.

 My coffee maker at home is useful.

-This blog post that I am writing right now and host on GitHub Pages with Cloudflare in front of it is (hopefully) useful, and fueled by 100% organic pure human thought and creativity—the only AI help for this post came from creating alt text for the images, improving accessibility (which is a great use case for AI).
+This blog post that I am writing right now and host on GitHub Pages with Cloudflare in front of it is (hopefully) useful, and fueled by 100% organic pure human thought and creativity—the only AI help for this post came from creating alt text for the images, to improve accessibility (which is a great use case for AI).

 In fact, most of the time I’ve spent at work with our teams delivering AI for the enterprise involves using technologies and techniques around data engineering and data science and automation and full-stack software engineering and cloud infrastructure (and more) that have nothing to do with AI whatsoever.